 For the first challenge we had a week, then presented in front of 2000 designers and judges, then two people are cut.
 They gave us 24 hours for the next challenge, then 2 people are cut, 24 hours for the last challenge, and yes 2 people were cut.

 The first challenge was to redesign the Gamblers Anonymous logo.

 The second challenge was to redesign the Zappos box experience.

-And the the third challenge was to create something to get 18-24 years olds to vote in the election.
+And the third challenge was to create something to get 18-24 year olds to vote in the election.

 I am humbled to be able to say that I won this years Command X, but also made 6 outstanding Designer friends in the process.

-In my role as Culture and Brand Designer for IBM Studios, I was tasked with branding the 2016 IBM Studios Summit.
-This Summit brought IBM Studio leaders from around the world together in one room to learn from each other and help improve the IBM Studios program in two days.
+In my role as culture and brand designer for IBM Studios, I was tasked with branding the 2016 IBM Studios Summit.
+This summit brought IBM studio leaders from around the world together in one room to learn from each other and help improve the IBM Studios as a global offering.

 The brand I designed plays off of the three types of Studios we have; Product, Brand, & IX/GBS.
 Each Studio gets it's own color triangle, and even IBM locations learning and growing are represented by the halftone triangles, making their way towards density.
 The giant purple triangle represents when all three Studios come together to move forward with grand collaborative outcomes.

 These photos were shot all over the island of Iceland on a trip with two of my best friends.
 Skál.